Skip to main content

 • The name of your current tariff (this will be on a recent energy bill).

-• How you currently pay your energy bill, and how you’d like to pay in future with a new supplier.
+• How you currently pay your energy bill, and how you’d like to pay with a new supplier.

 • Your postcode.

-If you’re on a fixed tariff, you usually have to pay an exit fee, although you’re still free to leave at any time.
-This varies depending on the supplier, so check the contract for your tariff to find out what this is.
+If you’re on a fixed tariff, you usually have to pay an exit fee, although you’re still able to leave at any time.
+The exit fee varies depending on the supplier, so check the contract for your tariff to find out what this is.

 If you’re on a standard variable rate (SVR) tariff, there are no exit fees.